1971 Penny Value (2026 Guide): Errors List, “D”, “S” & No Mint Mark Worth

 Key Features Of The 1971 Penny

-Between 1909, when the first Lincoln pennies were released, and 1971, there were some changes in their composition and design.
+Between 1909, when the first Lincoln pennies were released, and 1971, there were important changes in composition and design worth understanding before you assess your coin’s value.

 The Obverse Of The 1971 Penny

-Like other coins in the series, the 1971 one-cent coin features the same obverse design that Victor David Brenner created in 1909, with Abraham Lincoln’s profile serving as the primary relief element.
+Like all coins in the Lincoln series, the 1971 cent carries the obverse design that Victor David Brenner created in 1909, with Abraham Lincoln’s profile as the main design element.
+Lincoln faces right in the center of the coin, with the motto IN GOD WE TRUST running along the upper rim between the bust and the edge.

 The Reverse Of The 1971 Penny